top of page

 • For infants, extreme difficulty with anything but full body contact, constant nursing, etc. (i.e., baby screams if nursing stops or parent tries to move away)

 Testing: Ferritin can be tested with a simple blood draw (I know, I know.
 That’s actually not that simple.)
 Results should come back quickly.
-The usual lower threshold for “normal” ferritin is considered too low when it comes to sleep.
-Sleep doctors generally want the score to be above 50 (normal lower end can be as low as 7).
-If your child is having significant sleep issues and the score comes back on what the pediatrician might say is “the lower end of normal,” consult a sleep doctor to be sure.
+Pediatricians' usual lower threshold for “normal” ferritin (<7µg) is considered too low when it comes to sleep.
+Sleep doctors generally want the score to be above 50µg.
+If your child is having significant sleep issues and the score comes back and the the pediatrician says it's “normal,” get the actual number and then consult a pediatric sleep doctor to be sure.

 Here's another wrinkle.
 Pediatricians will often suggest testing hemoglobin (which is just a usual finger stick to test).
-If hemoglobin is low, chances are ferritin is to...but hemoglobin can be fine even though ferritin is low.
-A regular, standard iron test won't always tell you what you need to know.
+If hemoglobin is low, chances are ferritin is too...but hemoglobin can be fine even though ferritin is low.
+A regular, standard iron test won't tell you what you need to know.
+Also, be sure that they actually test ferritin.
+I've seen parents get a whole blood panel done and ferritin wasn't tested.

 Treatment: Treatment for low ferritin is prescription-level iron supplementation (i.e., multivitamins with iron or iron-rich foods won’t usually cut it.)
 Doctors typically need to oversee the dosage, etc. because incorrect iron dosing can be dangerous.

-Ferritin levels can take months to come up to the higher threshold, however, you should see improvement in sleep behaviors within a few weeks.
+Ferritin levels unfortunately may take months to come up to the higher threshold, however, you should see improvement in sleep behaviors within a few weeks.
 In the meantime, stretching or leg massages can work at bedtime.
 Mild heat can also help symptoms.
+The good news is that once levels start to rise, you should see massive differences.
+The toddler in my client examples went from needing to be put in the car to go back to sleep to walking to his bed, getting in, and sleeping through the night.

 References